-Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity with a predecessor organization except for: (i) Eric S. Sprott who, prior to 2010, was the Chief Executive Officer of the Corporation; (ii) Peter Grosskopf who was the President of Cormark Securites Inc. (a brokerage firm) from 2004 to 2010; (iii) Arthur Richards Rule IV, who founded GRIL, RCIC and Terra Resource Investment Management (now SAM USA); and (iv) Rosemary Zigrossi who, prior to establishing Odaamis Inc., was a Director at Promontory Financial Group (a financial services consulting firm), and prior to that held various positions at the Ontario Teachers' Pension Plan including Vice President, Asset Mix and Risk; Vice President, Venture Capital and Controller.
+Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity with a predecessor organization except for: (i) Alex Adamson, who, prior to joining Oberndorf Enterprises in February 2013, was Managing Director of Maverick Capital (a hedge fund sponsor); (ii) Arthur Richards Rule IV, who founded GRIL, RCIC and Terra Resource Investment Management (now SAM USA); (iii) Rosemary Zigrossi who, prior to establishing Odaamis Inc., was a Director at Promontory Financial Group (a financial services consulting firm), and prior to that held various positions at the Ontario Teachers' Pension Plan including Vice President, Asset Mix and Risk; Vice President, Venture Capital and Controller; and (iv) Kevin Hibbert, who, from January 2014 to December 4, 2015 served as the Vice-President, Finance of the Corporation and prior thereto, served as the Director, Finance of the Royal Bank of Canada.

-The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 94,496,528 Common Shares, being 38.05% of the total issued and outstanding Common Shares.
+The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 112,297,356 Common Shares, being 45.20% of the total issued and outstanding Common Shares.

-Corporate Cease Trade Orders or Bankruptcies
+Corporate Cease Trade Orders, Bankruptcies or Penalties or Sanctions

-No director, officer or other member of management of the Corporation is, or within the ten years prior to the date hereof has been, a director, chief executive officer or chief financial officer of any company that was the subject of a cease trade order or similar order or an order that denied the company access to any statutory exemptions for a period of more than thirty consecutive days issued while that person was acting in such capacity or issued thereafter but resulted from an event that occurred while that person was acting in such capacity.
-No director, officer or other member of management of the Corporation is now, or within the ten years prior to the date hereof has been, a director or executive officer of any company while that person was acting in that capacity or within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Jack C. Lee who is a director of an Alberta-based private company that has sought protection under the Companies' Creditors Arrangement Act.
+No director, officer or executive officer of the Corporation is, as of the date of this AIF, or was within ten years before the date of this AIF, a director, CEO or chief financial officer of any company (including the Corporation), that:

+- (a) was the subject of a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days, (an "order") that was issued while the director or executive officer was acting in the capacity as director, CEO or chief financial officer; or - (b) was subject to an order that was issued after the director or executive officer ceased to be a director, CEO or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, CEO or chief financial officer.

+No director or executive officer of the Corporation, or a shareholder holding a sufficient number of securities of the Corporation to affect materially the control of the Corporation:

+- (a) is, as of the date of this AIF, or has been within the ten years before the date of this AIF, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Jack C. Lee who is a director of an Alberta-based private company that has sought protection under the Companies' Creditors Arrangement Act; or - (b) has, within ten years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement, or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold the assets of the director, executive officer or shareholder.